Calling the US Home

 We have growing demand for product and our factories are under-pressure to scale to demand while maintaining quality and service levels that we won’t compromise.
 This is especially true in LED, where we are the market leader and continuing to grow fine pixel pitch offerings.
 We are adding additional square footage, personnel, and shifts in the factories to respond.
 And we are hiring in our technical support organization to keep pace with our growing customer base.
 We see this continuing into the future, even as we leverage other company-owned manufacturing sites and coordinate our supply chain globally.

-For more information about Planar and Leyard’s presence in the US, visit www.planar.com/about/usa-proud/.
+For more information about Planar presence in the US, view the Planar USA Proud video.